Shepherd the flock of God which is among you, serving as overseers, not by compulsion but willingly, not for dishonest gain but eagerly.

 1 Tim 3:1, “This is a faithful saying: If a man desires the position of a bishop, he desires a good work.”

 1 Pe 2:25, “For you were like sheep going astray, but have now returned to the Shepherd and Overseer of your souls.”

 We get our word Episcopal from the word “overseer.”
 The pastor is to exercise oversight for his church.
 Every pastor must discharge this duty.
 This word conveys an injunction for polity for the local church.
 “Overseers” implies authority.
 No pastor can pastor without the right of jurisdiction.
 Three negative clauses that follow qualify how he is to use his power.

 An overseer is a church leader who is in charge of God’s work and should be without fault,

 Tit 1:7, “For a bishop must be blameless, as a steward of God, not self-willed, not quick-tempered, not given to wine, not violent, not greedy for money.”

 Pastors must take the initiative of leading their churches.

-Sheep get sick when not sheared regularly.
+Sheep become sick when not sheared regularly.
 If the shepherd does not cut off their wool, then they will not be healthy.
 Sometimes the shepherd nicks sheep in the process of shearing.
 After being sheared, they look thin, and some even bleed.
 If a novice shears the sheep, it can be a bloody affair.
-The pastor needs to remember that the sheep belong to the “Chief Shepherd,” who is the “Chief Pastor.”
+The pastor needs to remember that the sheep belong to the “Chief Shepherd,” the “Chief Pastor.”